 Who is this Certificate for?

-Note: This certificate can be completed fully online, offering additional convenience for remote students and those with busy schedules.
+This certificate is fully online and asynchronous, offering additional convenience for remote students and those with busy schedules.

 What skills will I learn?

 Knowing what types of data to collect, how to analyze that data, and how to use the data to make positive changes within the organization